LanDinh/khaleesi-ninja/documentation/folder-structure/templates.md

-# Templates for new gates
+# Templates for new apps

 ## `backend` folder

-This contains templates relevant for backgates.
+This contains templates relevant for backends.

-### `backgate_template` folder

-This is a `django-admin startproject` template for creating new backgates.

 ### `micro_template` folder

 This is a `django-admin startproject` template for creating new microservices.

-## `frontgate` folder
+## `frontend` folder

-This contains templates relevant for frontgates.
+This contains templates relevant for frontends.

-### `cra-template-khaleesi-ninja-frontgate`
+### `frontend_template`

-This is a `create-react-app` template for creating new frontgates.
+This is a `create-remix` template for creating new frontends.

 ## `kubernetes` folder